Centinel AnalyticaCentinel Analytica

 This is hardcoded in the iRule.

-DNS dependency: The iRule uses RESOLV::lookup to resolve the API hostname.
-This requires DNS servers configured in TMM (tmsh sys dns).
-See the DNS Configuration Required warning in Prerequisites.
+The iRule uses RESOLV::lookup to resolve the API hostname at runtime.
+This requires DNS servers configured in TMM (tmsh sys dns) — shell DNS (/etc/resolv.conf) is a separate system and won't help.
+See the DNS callout in Prerequisites.

 Network requirements:

-• DNS servers configured in TMM (not just shell /etc/resolv.conf)
+• DNS servers in TMM (tmsh sys dns)

-• TLS 1.2+ support (handled by serverssl-insecure-compatible profile)
+• TLS 1.2+ (the serverssl-insecure-compatible profile handles this)

 Troubleshooting